-The consolidated financial statements of Tonix Pharmaceuticals Holding Corp. appearing in Tonix Pharmaceuticals Holding Corp.'s Annual Report (Form 10-K) for the year ended December 31, 2013, have been audited by EisnerAmper LLP, independent registered public accounting firm, as set forth in their report thereon included therein and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report given on the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of Tonix Pharmaceuticals Holding Corp. as of December 31, 2015 and 2014 and for the years then ended and management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2015 appearing in Tonix Pharmaceuticals Holding Corp.'s Annual Report (Form 10-K) for the year ended December 31, 2015, have been audited by EisnerAmper LLP, independent registered public accounting firm, as set forth in their reports thereon included therein and incorporated herein by reference.
+Such consolidated financial statements and internal control assessment are incorporated herein by reference in reliance upon such reports given on the authority of said firm as experts in accounting and auditing.